teleyinex/teleyinex.github.com/blog/_posts/2014-07-04-commandline-candy-for-pybossa.md

 ---
-title: Command line candy for PyBossa
+title: Command line candy for PYBOSSA
 template: entry
 slug: command-line-candy-for-pybossa
 icon: candy
 icon_author: Lost in space
 icon_url: https://www.flickr.com/photos/gentagrafie/12723952215/
-tags: citizen science, open source, PyBossa, tools
+tags: citizen science, open source, PYBOSSA, tools
 location: Madrid, Spain
-meta_description: Command line candy for PyBossa
+meta_description: Command line candy for PYBOSSA
-headline: "Managing a PyBossa project was never so easy."
+headline: "Managing a PYBOSSA project was never so easy."
 layout: blog
 ---

-PyBossa is a great framework, however we were lacking a nice command line tool to interact with it.
+PYBOSSA is a great framework, however we were lacking a nice command line tool to interact with it.

-For this reason, after providing several different scripts to create projects, add tasks, etc, etc. I've decided to finally create a **simple** command line tool to master the PyBossa API.
+For this reason, after providing several different scripts to create projects, add tasks, etc, etc. I've decided to finally create a **simple** command line tool to master the PYBOSSA API.

 <!--more-->

-## pbs - mastering PyBossa API
+## pbs - mastering PYBOSSA API

-As I wanted to create a powerful but simple tool to manage PyBossa projects via the command line, I looked for different solutions: argparse, docopt, etc. From all the available solutions I found [Click](http://click.pocoo.org/) from [Armin Ronacher](http://lucumr.pocoo.org/) and after trying it I was simply AMAZED.
+As I wanted to create a powerful but simple tool to manage PYBOSSA projects via the command line, I looked for different solutions: argparse, docopt, etc. From all the available solutions I found [Click](http://click.pocoo.org/) from [Armin Ronacher](http://lucumr.pocoo.org/) and after trying it I was simply AMAZED.

 *Click is really powerful, simple and its feature for nesting commands is incredible.*

-Thanks to Click I've managed to develop a command line tool for PyBossa in two days, that behaves more or less like *git* with commands, sub-commands and --help options to make your life much simpler!
+Thanks to Click I've managed to develop a command line tool for PYBOSSA in two days, that behaves more or less like *git* with commands, sub-commands and --help options to make your life much simpler!